andrewtrotman/JASSjr/README.md

 	JASSjr_search

-queries a sequences of words.
+Queries a sequences of words.
 If the first token is a number it is assumed to the a TREC query number and is used in the output (and not searched for).

 JASSjr will produce (on stdout) a [trec_eval](https://github.com/usnistgov/trec_eval) compatible results list.